emkay-git/javascript-lab/README.md

 In this lab, I will work on promises, and how to interact with it using then, catch, finally.
 Write some example about Promise Chaining.

+## Lab3: Blob and File
+### Branch - lab3
+In this lab, I will see how blobs and files are used and treated in Javascript